teisdbr/winlibrs-docs-test/faq.md

 So what do you do when you'd submitted a Month and it turns out there are a ton of errors on it?
 From a User's Point-of-View, they should be able to go back into the RMS and make the required changes to the Incidents that had errors.
 From a Vendor's Point-of-View, a LIBRS-Compliant RMS should be able to manage when corrections need to be generated and on which monthly submission they should be included on.

 For Example, Agency A has not yet submitted their April, May, and June of 2020 LIBRS Files.
-However, through those months, their staff have made updates in June to an Incident that occurred in April.
-The best way to handle this is to hold off sending us the data on the April Submission, and just send it along in June.
+However their staff have made updates in June to an Incident that occurred in April.
+Since April has not yet been submitted yet, there are two ways the RMS can handle this:

-As another example, let's say Agency B has submitted April and May, but not June of 2020.
-They also made revisions in June to an incident that occurred in April.
-Therefore they should also include the Incident on their June Submission, but they should first include a Delete Segment so LIBRS doesn't complain that the incident already exists in the database.
+1. It can send along the original information with the April Report, and then submit subsequent corrections in the June Report.
+2. The Changes to the April Incident can be overwritten, and the last update date changed so that the final version of the Incident is submitted in June.

+Let's say, though, that April and May have already been submitted, and the staff makes a change to the April Incident in June.
+In this case you have only one option: Resubmit the incident in June, but with a Delete included for the incident (A Delete is a Segment 10 Administrative Sement with a 'D' Action Type instead of an 'I', otherwise it's the exact same as if you were submitting the incident).

 An easy way to keep track of this would be to implement a "Last LIBRS-Significant Update" date along with a "Submitted" boolean in your database.
 The "Last LIBRS-Significant Update" field should be updated to the current date when a LIBRS-Relevant update is made to the Incident (EG: A LIBRS Data Element's value has changed).
-From there you can easily extrapolate if you need to :
+From there you can easily extrapolate if you need to:

 1. Perform an initial submission of the Incident.
 2. Don't need to do anything because the Incident was already submitted and there have been no changes made to it.